totally-not-frito-lays/totally-not-frito-lays/README.md

 - [ ] Build a an open source learning database

 ### 2023 Goals

+*College payoff.
+I had a lot of awesome opportunities in my final year of college.*

 - [x] Get a software engineering job in CS Education
   - [Embodied Cognition](https://github.com/xrdesign)
   - [Code With Her](https://github.com/codewithher)